pirovc/genome_updater/README.md

 		Default: ./tmp.XXXXXXXXXX
 	 -b Version label
 		Default: current timestamp (YYYY-MM-DD_HH-MM-SS)
-	 -e External "assembly_summary.txt" file to recover data from
+	 -e External "assembly_summary.txt" file to recover data from.
+Mutually exclusive with -d / -g
+		Default: ""
+	 -R Number of attempts to retry to download files in batches
+		Default: 3
+	 -B Base label to use as the current version.
+Can be used to rollback to an older version or to create multiple branches from a base version.
+It only applies for updates.
 		Default: ""
 	 -k Dry-run, no data is downloaded or updated - just checks for available sequences and changes -i Fix failed downloads or any incomplete data from a previous run, keep current version